YuvannithiT/YuvannithiT.github.io/content/_index.md

     cta_link: "/contact"
 ---

-an Aerospace Dynamics & Control Engineer specializing in flight dynamics, GNC, and real-time control for aerospace vehicles.
+an ADCE specializing in flight dynamics, GNC, and real-time control for aerospace vehicles.
 From first principles to flight-proven control — an exploration through Dynamics.
 Control.
 Flight.